daitangio/pybash/README.md

 The run() function is very handy to fire direct command, like you would do in a bash script, like running git pull or so on

+Note: For complex tasks, take alook at doit or GNU Make

 # Launch example

+Here an example of what happen if you run twice the *same* script:

     $  python examples/stepByStep.py
     [INFO] pybash.py.run_if_missed demo ===> step1
     [INFO] pybash.py.run_if_missed demo/demofile.txt ===> step2